 Seismic Design Code Compliance

 Seismic design requirements change with each code cycle.
-Using outdated seismic standards like ASCE 7-10 when ASCE 7-16 is required will result in permit rejection and complete structural re-analysis.
+Using outdated seismic standards like an outdated edition when the code-required edition is required will result in permit rejection and complete structural re-analysis.
 AI plan review catches these conflicts instantly.

-ASCE 7-16 (Minimum Design Loads and Associated Criteria for Buildings) replaced ASCE 7-10 as the referenced standard in the 2018 and 2021 International Building Code.
+The 2016 edition (Minimum Design Loads and Associated Criteria for Buildings) replaced the 2010 edition as the referenced standard in the 2018 and 2021 International Building Code.
 Key changes include:

 |---|---|---|